samply/icd-dictionary/README.md

 cd ICD10-GM
 sh fhir-claml.sh <Name of downloaded ZIP file>
 ```
 It will take a few minutes.
 When it is ready, you should find a new file in the folder: "codesystem-icd10gm.json".
-This file contains the directory data that you will need for importing in the next step.
+This file contains the dictionary data that you will need for importing in the next step.

 ### Start icd-dictionary